mountainMath/cansim/README.md

 ### Basic Usage

-The package acccepts use of both old-format ("051-0013") or new-format ("17-10-0016-01") table catalogue numbers to download entire data tables as tidy data frames.
+The package accepts use of both old-format ("051-0013") or new-format ("17-10-0016-01") table catalogue numbers to download entire data tables as tidy data frames.
 Calling either the legacy CANSIM table number or the new NDM number will load the same data.
 Since the transition to the new data repository, existing tables will have retained their old-format numbers, but any newly created tables will have only new-format names.

 ```r
 # Retrieve data for births table: 17-10-0016-01 (formerly: CANSIM 051-0013)